These 7 simple tests can protect your heart ♥️

 Fruits and vegetables, like strawberries, are a critical part of a heart-healthy diet.

-1. Blood Pressure: You know lots of people with high blood pressure (aka hypertension).
-One in three adults in the US has it.
-Unfortunately, plenty of them don’t know it, and less than half of people with high blood pressure have it under control.
+You know lots of people with high blood pressure (aka hypertension).
+Nearly half of adults in the US have it.
+Unfortunately, plenty of them don’t know it, and only about 25% of people with high blood pressure have it under control.

 According to the American Heart Association, normal blood pressure is less than 120/80.
 So high blood pressure is 120/80 and above.
 If either number is elevated, you have high blood pressure.